Aerospace CNC machinist (Turning)

 Westfield Health Scheme.

-Salary Sacrifice scheme for electric/hybrid vehicles.
+Salary Sacrifice scheme for Electric/Hybrid Cars.

 Critical Illness Cover.
-For more information, please contact our Sheffield Team on (phone number removed).
+For more information, please contact our Sheffield Team on (phone number removed)

 Keywords: CNC, CMM, Engineering, CNC Turner, CNC Turning, Turner, Aerospace, Lathe, Lathes, Sheffield, South Yorkshire, Doncaster, Worksop, Mansfield, Derby, Barnsley, Rotherham, Derbyshire, Yorkshire